-Use this field if your server machine has several network cards/interfaces with separate IP address.
-Specify here which of those IP addresses you want to use for communication between the HansaWorld Enterprise server application and its clients.
+Use this field if your server machine has several network cards/interfaces with separate IP addresses.
+Specify here which one of those IP addresses you want to use for communication between the Enterprise by HansaWorld server application and its clients.